 About Amy Cools:

-Creator and editor of Ordinary Philosophy blog, podcast, and history of ideas travel series, I hold a Bachelor’s Degree in Philosophy with an emphasis on Applied Ethics and Law from Sacramento State University, a Master’s degree in Intellectual History from the University of Edinburgh, and am currently pursuing my MSc in Intellectual History at the University of Edinburgh.
-I’m also an avid hiker and quilter, love mystery stories and music, and think coffee, ale, cheese, and a British breakfast are among the most delightful things the world has to offer
+Creator and editor of Ordinary Philosophy blog, podcast, and history of ideas travel series, I hold a Bachelor’s degree in Philosophy with an emphasis on Applied Ethics and Law from Sacramento State University, a Master’s degree in Intellectual History from the University of Edinburgh, and am currently pursuing my Doctoral degree in History at the University of Edinburgh.
+I’m also an avid hiker and quilter, love movies, mystery stories, and music, and think coffee, ale, cheese, and a British breakfast are among the most delightful things the world has to offer

 Email: ordinaryphilosophy [at] gmail.com